SublimeLinter/SublimeLinter-gcc/README.md

 ### Linter installation

-Before using this plugin, you must ensure that `gcc` is installed on your system.
+Before using this plugin, you must ensure that `gcc` or other gcc-like (cross-)compiler is installed on your system.

 You may install `gcc` with the following method: